 Boxing in pipes neatly is often necessary in Bathrooms, Kitchens and other rooms where Pipes pass through and need hiding.
 If you do a neat job and plan it right it won't look out of place.
 They can be painted and/or tiled if needed.

-When installed in bathrooms, kitchens or other potentially humid areas a tight fit is essential as well as them being sealed sufficiently in order to prevent damp getting in and causing mould to grow behind them.
-I do use it, but generally avoid using MDF to box pipes in bathrooms/kitchens/laundry room etc. unless it is moisture resistant.
+When installed in Bathrooms, Kitchens or other potentially humid areas a tight fit is essential as well as them being sealed sufficiently in order to prevent damp getting in and causing mould to grow behind them.
+Generally avoid using MDF to box pipes in Bathrooms/Kitchens/Laundry room etc. unless it is moisture resistant.

-Tools for cutting sheet material will be circular, plunge or hand saw for ply/mdf.
-Stanley knife, old handsaw and a rasp or surform for cutting plasterboard.
+Tools for cutting sheet material will be a Circular, Plunge or Hand Saw for Plywood/MDF.
+Stanley Knife, old Hand Saw and a Rasp or Surform for cutting plasterboard.

 For fixing the battens;